 (g) Regional Business Manager, Great Southern Region;

-(h) Regional Business Manager, Agricultural Region; or
+(h) Regional Business Manager, Agricultural Region;

-(i) Manager, Customer Centre.
+(i) Manager, Customer Centre; or

+(j) Manager, Metering Services.

 (2) For the purposes of section 103 of the Act, an “authorised person” is a person authorised by a prescribed person to give an infringement notice in respect of an alleged offence under by-law 2(1) of the Water Agencies (Water Restrictions) By-laws 1998.

-(3) For the purposes of section 103 of the Act, a “designated person” is the person holding or acting in the office of the Corporation known as Manager, Collections.
+(3) For the purposes of section 103 of the Act, a “designated person” is the person holding or acting in the office of the Corporation known as Manager, Receivables and Business Support.

 [Regulation 5 inserted in Gazette 23 Oct 2001 p.
-5638-9.]
+5638-9; amended in Gazette 24 Feb 2006 p.
+889.]

 6. Forms